RIPE-NCC/ripe-database-documentation/docs/08.Set-Objects/README.md

 A "mbrs-by-ref:" attribute can be removed from an **as-set** object even if there are "member-of:" references to this **as-set** object.
 The "mbrs-by-ref:" attribute is only needed for validation of an object's claim to membership of the set.
 A modification to an **aut-num** object with a "member-of:" reference to this **as-set** object will fail unless the "member-of:" reference is removed from the **aut-num** object.

 The **as-set** object can be deleted if it has "members:" listed in the object that do exist.
-However, if there are "member-of:" references to the set in other objects, this set object cannot be deleted, even if you first remove the “mbrs-by-ref:” attributes.
+However, if there are "member-of:" references to the set in other objects, this set object cannot be deleted, even if you first remove the "mbrs-by-ref:" attributes.

 ## The ROUTE-SET Object